Loading [MathJax]/jax/output/CommonHTML/jax.js

 which can be expressed in other forms as well

 This is normally valid for all types of capacitors.
-While charging a capacitor, an amount of work $W$ is done on charge $dq$, so total work for charging with charge $Q$,
+While charging a capacitor, an amount of work W is done on charge dq, so total work for charging with charge Q,

-which is exactly equal to the potential energy stored in the capacitor $U_C$.
+which is exactly equal to the potential energy stored in the capacitor UC.

 4. Capacitors with dielectric

-Left: a capacitor is charged by $Q$ with a battery and it has a voltage of $V_0$; there is air between the plates.
+Left: a capacitor is charged by Q with a battery and it has a voltage of V0; there is air between the plates.
 Right: the battery is disconnected and a dielectric is inserted between the plates filling the whole empty volume.
 The voltage drops to

 The energy stored is also affected: